uc-cdis/compose-services/README.md

       - `sheepdog_user`
       - `indexd_user`

-Configure the postgres database container to publish the db service port to the host machine by un-commenting the `ports` block under the `postgres` service in `docker-compose.yml`, then running `docker-compose up -d postgres`:
+Configure the Postgres database container to publish the db service port to the host machine by un-commenting the `ports` block under the `postgres` service in `docker-compose.yml`, then running `docker-compose up -d postgres`:
 ```
     #
     # uncomment this to make postgres available from the container host - ex: